juan-cardelino/facial-landmark-detection/README.md

-# Facial-landmark-detection
+# Facial-landmark-detection-from-file

+### Instalation

+In order to use this code is necesary to install the modules in requirements.txt and run the installer.py program to download the models use.

 ### Face Detection

-This detects faces and facial landmarks on an image, the image can be access via a url or in local directory.
+This detects faces and facial landmarks on an image, the image has to be located in local directory: input.

 A python file to detect facial landmarks via webcam.
 A jupyter notebook to detect image files located in directory.

-This project uses Python 3.7 and openCV 4.1.2
+This project uses Python 3.10, openCV 4.9.0.80, numpy 1.26.4 and scipy 1.13.0

 The model used for landmark detection can be got from: https://github.com/kurnianggoro/GSOC2017/raw/master/data/lbfmodel.yaml